xrally/xrally-docs/docs/plugins/openstack/plugins.md

 Create get and delete an encryption type.

-This scenario firstly creates an encryption type for a volome type created in the context, then gets detailed information of the created encryption type, finally deletes the created encryption type.
+This scenario firstly creates an encryption type for a volume type created in the context, then gets detailed information of the created encryption type, finally deletes the created encryption type.